sbjoshi/Pinaka/README.md

 ```
 In the above snippet, suppose via some search path the loop header is reached.
 At this point there are two possible paths to take, inside the loop (i.e x<10) or outside the loop (i.e. x>=10).

 In Partial Incremental Mode, at this point we have the current state and its associated solver instance.
-In this mode, as mentioned above that each solver instance only encodes a single path, the current state's solver instance can be further re-used for ONE of the branching paths.
-Say, we reuse is for the path x<10.
+In this mode, as mentioned above, each solver instance only encodes a single path, the current state's solver instance can be further re-used for ONE of the branching paths.
+Say, we resuse it for the path x<10.
 A query will now be fired to the solver by encoding the necessary constraints from the last time a query was fired to the current program point with x<10.
 Now a similar check is run for the state corrsponding (x>=10).
 Note that for this state a new solver instance will be created and encoded till this program point.

-In contrast for Full Incremental Mode, as a single solver instance is maintained throughout the search process, both paths (x<10 and x>=10) will be encoded in the same instance via the use of activation variables.
+In contrast, for Full Incremental Mode, as a single solver instance is maintained throughout the search process, both paths (x<10 and x>=10) will be encoded in the same instance via the use of activation variables.
 Say, activation variable alpha_1 is used for path along x<10, and alpha_2 for the path along x>=10.
 Hence, the following conditions get appended to the solver instance:

      alpha_1 ==> x<10 AND alpha_2 ==> x>=10,  where '==>' has been used for implications.

 For the feasibility checks of the two paths, the corresponding activation variables (i.e. those for the path before the loop header + (alpha_1 or alpha_2)), can be set as solver assumptions.
 By setting these assumptions, the LHS of the implication becomes TRUE and for the implication to hold the RHS has to be true.
 Thereby, 'activating' the particular path in the search tree as enforced by the corresponding activation literals.

 ### Full Incremental v/s Partial Incremental